GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 <br>

 ## User manual
+The steps below represent a typical use of the utility, and due to the semi-automatic flashing, it takes only ~15 minutes.
+For experts, there is a [non-automated mode for VBIOS modification](https://gpuzelenograd.github.io/EXPERT)

 Prepare your system for malfunctioning GPU, otherwise your system may hang during OS boot:  start the utility while faulty GPU is not plugged yet